Figwort family (Scrophulariaceae)

-The central stem terminates in a whorl of 4-6 flowers.
-Sometimes individual flowers develop from the axils of the upper leaves as well; these axillary flowers have slender pedicels.
-Each flower is up to ¾" across, consisting of a green calyx and a blue/white corolla.
-The calyx has 5 slender teeth; it is often pubescent.
-The short tubular corolla is divided into upper and lower lips.
-The upper lip is cleft into 2 lobes that are white, while the lower lip is cleft into 3 lobes.
-The 2 outer lobes of the lower lip are bright blue, while the middle lobe of the lower lip is folded into a keel and hidden from view.
+The central stem terminates in a whorl of 2-6 flowers on slender pedicels up to 1" long.
+Sometimes individual flowers develop from the axils of the upper leaves as well; these axillary flowers have slender pedicels up to 1½" long.
+The pedicels are light green, terete, and pubescent.
+Each flower is ½-¾" across, consisting of a green calyx with 5 teeth and a blue/white corolla.
+The calyx is light green to purplish green; it is often pubescent and its teeth are narrowly triangular in shape.
+The corolla is short-tubular and it is divided into upper and lower lips.
+The upper lip is cleft into 2 large rounded lobes that are white, while the lower lip is cleft into 3 lobes.
+The 2 large outer lobes of the lower lip are light blue to blue-violet and rounded, while the tiny middle lobe of the lower lip is folded into a keel and hidden from view.
 This middle lobe contains the stamens and style of the flower.

 Cultivation: The preference is dappled sunlight to light shade, moist to mesic conditions, and a rich loamy soil.
 The size of individual plants is strongly influenced by moisture conditions and the fertility of the soil.
 The seeds should be planted during the summer so that they will germinate during the fall.

 Range & Habitat: Blue-Eyed Mary occurs occasionally in NE and east central Illinois, but it tends to be less common elsewhere (see Distribution Map).
 At some high quality sites around the state, it is locally abundant.
-Habitats include moist to mesic deciduous woodlands, wooded slopes of river valleys, and along woodland paths.
-Sometimes Blue-Eyed Mary occurs in drier woodlands, in which case the individual plants will be smaller in size.
-Even though it tolerates minor levels of disturbance, this plant is an indicator species of high quality woodlands.
+Habitats include moist to mesic deciduous woodlands, wooded lower slopes of river valleys, and areas along woodland paths.
+Sometimes Blue-Eyed Mary occurs in drier deciduous woodlands, in which case the individual plants will be smaller in size.
+Even though it tolerates minor levels of disturbance, this wildflower is an indicator species of high quality woodlands.